Hanford woman faces charges of embezzlement

 The woman faces two counts of embezzlement, 12 counts of second-degree burglary and 12 counts of check forgery.

 Police said Kleinknecht’s actions did not jeopardize Adventist Health’s finances or financial information.
-She is currently booked in the Kings County Jail.
+She is being held in the Kings County Jail.

 Cresencio Rodriguez-Delgado: 559-441-6304, @cres_guez